 The purchasing process begins when the buyer realizes a problem or need that is triggered by internal or external stimuli which later became the impetus that trigger thinking about the possibility of making a purchase.
 Buyers feel the difference between the actual state of the state wanted.
-Among consumers, there seems to be two styles of recognition of different needs or problems.
+Among consumers, there seems to be two sty 16 frecognition of different needs or problems.
 Some consumers is a type of the actual situation, who feel that they have a problem when a product can not function satisfactorily.
-In contrast, other consumers are the type of desired state, which for those craving something new to be able to drive the decision process.
+In contrast, oth 34 onsumers are the type of desired state, which for those craving something new to be able to drive the decision process.